From lockdown to relaxation of covid rules: tips on looking after your mental health

-For many of us, the gradual easing of lockdown brings longed-for opportunities (even if at a social distance) – to see friends, play sports, resume contact with family in ‘real space’ or get back to work that we value.
+For many of us, the easing of lockdown restrictions brings longed-for opportunities – to see friends, play sports, resume contact with family in ‘real space’ or get back to work that we value.

 What are the mental health challenges, and what can we do?

 We should be prepared for the fact that the end of lockdown might be as hard for us as the start was.

 Our mental health tips: about finding routines, staying connected, eating well, and taking exercise apply just as much now as they did at the start of lockdown – arguably even more so as we remain in a period of high stress but with more demands on us.